-The reference structure of this type of work is that of an original scientific article, i.e. 'Introduction, Method, Results, Discussion, Conclusion'.
+The thesis corresponds to an original work.
+It can be an experimental study, a clinical study, a pharmacoepidemiological survey...
+Therefore, the reference structure of such work is that of an original scientific article, i.e. 'Introduction, Method, Results, Discussion, Conclusion'.

 - Introduction.
-It presents the subject (bibliographic data's) and the reasons for the choice of work, and very clearly, the purpose of the work, the question that is asked (i.e. problematic), or the initial hypothesis. - Method(s).
+It presents the subject (bibliographic data's) and the reasons for the choice of work, and very clearly the problematic, or the initial hypothesis. - Method(s).
 This section describes the different steps or conditions to follow to ensure the proper completion of the work, which is essential for the reader to estimate the quality of the approach.
 In an experimental work, this part will be named "Materials and Methods" and "Methodology" for an investigation. - Results.
 They are displayed as clearly as possible by text, diagrams, graphs and tables.
 The purpose of the text here is to present and explain the results, but not to comment on them.
 It is up to the reader to conduct his critical reflection on these results. - Discussion.
 In this section, we comment on the used methodology (including the encountered difficulties, ...) and the results observed by referring to previous similar work in the literature.
-We describe in this section, for example, biases that may question certain results, ...
+We describe in this section, for example, biases that may question certain results, ... - Conclusion.

-• Conclusion.
 It indicates the answer to the question raised in the beginning (or the impossibility of answering).
 Also, this part should include perspectives or innovative ideas for future work.